robofit/arcor2_client_sdk/Arcor2.ClientSdk.Communication/README.md

 ### Implementing Protocol Updates

 Reflecting most changes to the ARCOR2 protocol in the library is straightforward and will only require modifications to the `Arcor2Client` class.
-In general, follow the standard C# conventions and conventions of existing code which are briefly discussed below.
+In general, follow the standard C# conventions and conventions of the existing code which are briefly discussed below.

 #### Model properties changes

-Most changes to model properties (the JSON data) can be implemented by simple regeneration of the OpenApi models in `Arcor2.ClientSdk.Communication.OpenApi` project using the attached shell script `generate_models.sh` file.
+Most changes to model properties (the JSON data) can be implemented by a simple regeneration of the OpenApi models in `Arcor2.ClientSdk.Communication.OpenApi` project using the attached shell script `generate_models.sh`.
 Changes to integral properties (such as the root `id`, `result`, `event`, etc.) can require larger library updates.